Boating and Lifejackets

 • Lifejackets aren't one size fits all - check for proper fit.

-• Most drownings occur within 15 metres of shore - wearing a lifejacket alone can save your life.
+• Most drownings occur within 15 metres of shore; wearing a lifejacket alone can save your life.

 Learn to Swim